hostmobility/host-insight-client/README.md

 - Config update: download a new configuration file for the client
 - Identity update: receive a unique identity and domain name from deployment server and save it on the device
+- Fetch resource: download an arbitrary resource, e.g. a DBC file, to the device
 - Software update: download a new version of the client from a predefined location
 - Exit: terminate the application with custom exit code